-Tibet holds the imagination of Shangri-la to many westerns for centuries.
-The place attracts millions of travelers each year to admire its surreal natural beauty and old religious culture.
-Below are ten most places you should not miss when you traveling in TIbet.
+Tibet has held a surreal appeal for many Westerners for centuries.
+It attracts millions of travelers each year to admire its world-topping natural beauty and old religious culture.
+Below are Tibet's 10 most beautiful places to visit in Tibet.

 Located on the side of Marpo Ri (Red Mountain), northwest of Lhasa City, the Potala Palace is a large and impressive building complex.